jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/speech-container-howto.md

 ## Request access to the container registry

-Fill out and submit the [Cognitive Services Speech Containers Request form](https://aka.ms/speechcontainerspreview/) to request access to the container.
+Fill out and submit the [Cognitive Research Technologies Speech Containers Request form](https://aka.ms/speechcontainerspreview/) to request access to the container.

 [!INCLUDE [Request access to the container registry](../../../includes/cognitive-services-containers-request-access-only.md)]